Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have exactly the same bandwidth, so in theory they should perform the same. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have exactly the same bandwidth, so theoretically they should have identical performance. (explain)

-Texel RateThe Radeon R5 M255 should be a little bit (more or less 10%) faster with regards to anisotropic filtering than the Radeon R7 M260. (explain)
+Texel RateThe Radeon R5 M255 should be just a bit (approximately 10%) more effective at AF than the Radeon R7 M260. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison